 Releasing the throttle completely reduces the ability to steer.
 This can cause you to hit an object you are trying to avoid.
-You must have thrust to turn, so keep the throttle on or apply throttle as needed to maintain thrust at the jet nozzle.

-Push the engine stop button when you are approaching the shore and intend to stop.
-The engine stops immediately, so it prevents sand or debris from entering and damaging the jet pump.
+You must have thrust to turn, so keep the throttle on or apply throttle as needed to maintain thrust at the jet nozzle. mediately, so it prevents sand or debris from entering and damaging the jet pump.
 Never run the engine in water less than 0.6 m (2 ft) deep.